-If the estate or trust is filing a short-year period return that begins and ends in 2014 and the return is a final-year return, the estate or trust must use 2014 calendar-year tax forms.
-Contact the department for paper copies of the 2014 PA-41, Fiduciary Income Tax Return, and corresponding schedules and instructions.
-Fill in the short-year oval on the PA-41 Schedules RK-1 and/or NRK-1.
+If the estate or trust is filing a short-year period that begins and ends in the same year and the return is a final-year return, the estate or trust must use the prior year calendar tax forms if the calendaryear tax forms are not available at the time the return is required to be filed.
+Otherwise, use the calendar-year tax forms for that calendar year.
+If prior calendar year tax forms must be used, cross out and write the correct tax year for which the estate or trust is filing a short-year period return.
+If either situation applies, fill in the short-year oval on the PA-41 Schedules RK-1 and/or NRK-1.

 Example.
 Estate of Taxpayer C dies on Jan.
-20, 2014 and is resolved by June 30, 2014 with all assets dispersed to the heirs.
+20, 2015, and is resolved by June 30, 2015, with all assets dispersed to the heirs.
 The Estate of Taxpayer C must file a short-year return for the period Jan.
-20, 2014 to June 30, 2014, using the 2014 tax year form.
+20, 2015 to June 30, 2015, using the 2014 tax year form.
+Cross out 2014 on the forms and write 2015 on the forms when filing the short-year return.